National emblem of Indonesia: Star

+Buddhism and Confucianism, as well as among some of the Aliran Kepercayaan (native religions), but of the secular ideology of socialism as well.

 This tenet of Pancasila has been criticized, for it suggests compulsory religious belief as well as compulsory monotheism.
 Supporters of Sukarno's legacy, however, believe that this tenet was meant to unify Indonesia's population who have diverse beliefs and faiths from every part of the country (the star being a prominent symbol used by these faiths).

 Chain

 In the bottom right quarter, on a red background, is a chain made up of 9 round links representing women and 8 square links representing men, together they sum the number 17.
 This chain represents successive human generations.
 It corresponds to the second principle of the Pancasila, the principle of "Just and Civilized Humanity".
+The chain is in gold color, representing the country's mineral wealth and its shape as a necklace is an indirect reference to its maritime wealth as it is a reminder of pearl necklaces made from sea pearls abundant in its waters.

 Banyan tree

 At the upper right quarter, on a white background, is the banyan tree (Indonesian: beringin).
 This symbol corresponds to the third Pancasila principle, the principle of "The Unity of Indonesia".
 The banyan is known for having expansive above-ground roots and branches.
-The Republic of Indonesia, as an ideal conceived by Sukarno and the Nationalists, is one country out of many far-flung cultural roots, made up of millions of people from a number of ethnic communities and groups.
+The Republic of Indonesia, as an ideal conceived by Sukarno and the Nationalists, is one country out of many far-flung cultural roots, made up of millions of people from a number of ethnic communities and groups and from 38 provinces from far west of Sumatra to far east of Papua.
+It also thus represents Indonesia's indigenous flora and forests.
+The tree, common in many parts of the country, was for many years till the present the party symbol of Suharto's Golkar and thus one of the more recognizable symbols of the New Order period.

 Bull

 In the upper left quarter, on a red background, is the head of the Javanese wild bull, the banteng.
 This represents the fourth principle of Pancasila, the principle of "Democracy that is Guided by the Inner Wisdom in the Unanimity Arising Out of Deliberations Amongst Representatives".
 The banteng was chosen to symbolize democracy as Indonesians saw it as a social animal.
+The bull is a symbol of Indonesia's fauna and wildlife.
 The banteng was also adopted as a symbol of Sukarno's Nationalists, and later by his daughter Megawati Soekarnoputri's Indonesian Democratic Party of Struggle.